Nasir2712/ReviewIt/README.md

 The average rating and the number of reviews is then displayed with the product.

 Front-End is using bootstrap and back-end is mongo collections.

+This project was made in A100 to stretch my meteor skills further.
+The next step for this project is to work on front-end and to remove a bug i.e uploading an image.